 I am letting you into our process just a bit.
 First of all, the design has to be drawn.
 Then colors are assigned and piece sizes are checked.
 (We can only cut fabric so small before the piece turns into a pile of thread.)
 Then cut lines are adjusted to compensate for the lost fabric from the laser and we are ready to choose the fabrics to cut.

 We have two new kits all designed and ready to start cutting… but the fabric!
-I have personally driven many miles, ordered bolts of fabric from my swatch books that turned out to be too blue or too green, thought I had what I needed only to find out two of the fabrics are discontinued, and developed a headache.
+I have personally driven many miles, ordered bolts of fabric from my swatch books that the color hue turned out to be too blue or too green.
+Then I thought I had what I needed only to find out two of the fabrics are discontinued, and developed a headache.

 Another factor we consider is lighting.
 The finished kits will be in people’s homes.
 LED?
 Natural sunlight?
 Do they still have incandescent?
-The colors can change a lot with the bulb choice as well.
+The color hues can change a lot with the bulb choice as well.

 For one of the kits I think I am good to do a sample cut.
 The other?
 Not so much.
 That one needs the seven gradients, and a blue tone will be okay.
 The color pick is going to have to continue for that.